-RNSG 2560 Clinical - Registered Nursing/Registered Nurse 5.0.16 apply specialized occupational theory, skills, and concepts.
+RNSG 2560 Clinical - Registered Nursing/Registered Nurse

+A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
 This course must be taken as a co-requisite to RNSG 2514.
 RNSG 2560 and RNSG 2514 must be completed and passed within the same semester.
 If the student does not successfully complete both courses, future admission will require enrolling in both courses within the same semester.
 (16 clinical hours/week) Prerequisites: RNSG 1227 and RNSG 1262.
 Co-requisite: RNSG 2514.